 Statement of Purpose

-SAAFON is currently the only known regional network for Black farmers committed to environmentally sustainable farming practices.
+SAAFON is one of few regional networks for Black farmers committed to environmentally sustainable farming practices.
 Our success is based on a relationship between our farmer network and YOU.
 We all thrive when we benefit from, and hold ourselves accountable to, each other.
 The purpose of this agreement is to guide us all in the decisions we make as businesses and individuals, and to keep us in alignment with the principles of organic/afroecological agriculture and ethical business practices.

 Farmer-Centered and Farmer-Led.
 We see Black farmers as the cornerstone of our work and the foundation upon which a whole new agrarian movement must be built.
 We see the farmer and their inherent value as the solution, centered in the work and at the center of community.
 Everything we do aims to support our farmers, including generating the resources necessary to build them up and their ability to exercise leadership in decisions.
 We aim to create a farmer centered and farmer led reality.